Riley Nash: Later years

-While on injured reserve, Nash was traded by the Blue Jackets to the Toronto Maple Leafs for a conditional seventh-round pick in the 2022 NHL Entry Draft on April 9, 2021, with the pick converting to a sixth if Nash appeared in 25% of Toronto's playoff games (condition met when Nash played in 2 of Toronto's 7 games).
+While on injured reserve, Nash was traded by the Blue Jackets to the Toronto Maple Leafs for a conditional seventh-round pick in the 2022 NHL entry draft on April 9, 2021, with the pick converting to a sixth if Nash appeared in 25% of Toronto's playoff games (condition met when Nash played in 2 of Toronto's 7 games).
 Remaining on the sidelines for the regular season, Nash returned to play in the postseason, making his Maple Leafs debut, going scoreless in two contests of a first-round defeat to the Montreal Canadiens.

 As a free agent from the Maple Leafs, on July 31, 2021, Nash remained in Canada by agreeing to a one-year, $750,000 contract with the Winnipeg Jets.
 In the following 2021–22 season, Nash in a fourth-line role went scoreless over 15 games before he was placed on waivers by the Jets.
 On December 7, Nash's tenure with the Jets ended as he was claimed off waivers by the two-time defending Stanley Cup champions, the Tampa Bay Lightning.
 After 10 games with the Lightning, Nash was placed on waivers again on January 5, 2022.
 He was subsequently claimed by the Arizona Coyotes, marking his seventh NHL club and fifth in under a calendar year.

 Nash made 24 appearances with the rebuilding Coyotes, registering four assists.
 Prior to the NHL trade deadline, Nash was placed on waivers by the Coyotes and subsequently cleared.
-On March 21, 2022, he was traded back to the Lightning in exchange for future considerations as added forward depth insurance and he was immediately re-assigned to AHL affiliate, the Syracuse Crunch.
+On March 21, 2022, he was traded back to the Lightning in exchange for future considerations as added forward depth insurance and he was immediately reassigned to AHL affiliate, the Syracuse Crunch.

 He enjoyed an offensive resurgence in the AHL with the Charlotte Checkers in the 2022–23 season, lead the team in scoring with 24 goals, 35 assists for 59 points through 66 games.

 As a free agent, Nash secured an NHL contract in agreeing to a two-year, two-way contract with the New York Rangers on July 1, 2023.

 After missing the entirety of the 2024-25 season due to a knee injury, Nash announced his retirement from hockey on July 8, 2025.